Socket and Wrench Sets, What’s the Best Buy?

 But I’m happy to say those days are over!

-For starters, both the sockets and wrenches grip the flat sides of the nuts and bolts instead of the corners, so no more stripped nuts!
-Second, since they do grip the flat sides, the sockets and wrenches fit both standard and metric nuts and bolts!
+First off, both the sockets and wrenches grip the flat sides of the nuts instead of the corners, so no more stripping nuts!

 Now it only takes one set of tools to do the job!